A Manual for the Cottagecore Aesthetic That’s Trending So Hard Right Now

 Summer might be over but we're keeping our prairie girl dreams very much alive.| September 8, 2020

 Beyond the countless dance challenges born out of Tik Tok, it has also been the birthplace of multiple subcultures.
-We’ve seen the “E-girl”, “VSCO girl”, “soft girl” types take over social media.
-Each personality distinguished by a signature aesthetic.
+We’ve seen the “E-girl”, “VSCO girl”, “soft girl” types, each distinguished by a signature aesthetic, take over social media.
 These stereotypes aren’t all that new per say but Tik Tok has given them catchy names that have gone on to trend on social media.
 For instance, an E-girl is essentially a throwback to the emo girl of the ’90s.

 The lastest of such stereotypes to make the rounds is “Cottagecore”.
 To those unacquainted with the term, picture this.
 You’re living on a farm tucked away in the quiet English countryside.
 Your days are spent milking the cows and pruning the bushes.
 You crochet in your spare time.
 You’re one with nature, disconnected from the rest of the world.
 If you’re thinking along the lines of Greta Gerwig’s adaptation of “Little Women”, you’re right on track.